emkor/docker-debian8-python2/README.md

  - latest versions of pip and setuptools

 # usage
-To start interactively within Linux shell:
+To start interactively with Linux shell:
 - `docker run -it endlessdrones/debian8-python2`

 To start interactively with Python shell: